douglaswangome/yolo/EXPLANATION.md

 CMD [ "serve", "-s", "build", "-l", "3000" ]
 ```

-While building the Dockerfile above I had one major error:
+During the creation of the above Dockerfile, I encountered one major challenge:

-- <b>My Internet</b> - This was a major issue as I was planning to use <code>node:16</code> so as to avoid potential compatibility issues.
-However, <code>node:16</code> is bigger in size in comparison to its alpine sister.
-So as to be able to run the container locally after building the image, I switched to alpine.
-I faced no comptability issues but that may be something to watch out for.
+- Internet Connectivity: My unstable internet connection was a significant issue.
+I initially planned to use node:16 to avoid potential compatibility problems.
+However, node:16 is considerably larger than its alpine counterpart.
+To successfully build and run the container locally, I switched to the alpine variant.
+I did not face any compatibility issues, but this is something to monitor in the future.

-To run the image, I use (while in the client directory):
+To run the client image, I use the following command (executed from the client directory):
 ```bash
 docker run -p 3000:3000 #image_id
 ```